Kingsley Kuku

-Kingsley Kuku (born 14 February 1970) is a Nigerian political and environmental rights activist, a former special adviser to ex-President Goodluck Jonathan of Nigeria on Niger Delta Affairs and the chairman of the Presidential Amnesty Programme.
+Kingsley Kuku (born 14 February 1970) is a Nigerian political and environmental rights activist.
+He served as special adviser to ex-President Goodluck Jonathan on Niger Delta Affairs and was chairman of the Presidential Amnesty Programme.

 During his university days, Kuku was a student activist and leader and at one time National Association of Nigerian Students mobilization officer.
 He joined the campaign for the return of democratic government to Nigeria.
 He has remained a pioneer in the development and restoration of lasting peace in the Niger Delta region of Nigeria.

 Kuku after his involvement with the Ijaw youths, contested and was elected as member of Ondo State House of Assembly and thereafter became the chairman of the house committee for a period of four years.
 He was appointed as a special adviser to the former President Goodluck Jonathan in 2011.
 In that same year, Kuku was a guest speaker at Chatham House, an institute for international affairs, where he delivered a paper.
 He received several honorary awards in Atlanta, Georgia, in the United States.